willyvmm/mouSTer/README.md

 ***
 ### mouSTer is leading the way.

-I may proudly say, the shape that the **mouSTer** presents have been unofficially adopted as a standard.
+I may proudly say, the shape that the **mouSTer** presents has been unofficially adopted as a standard.
 There are more devices shown up on the market recently that use the same physical shape.
 Also, some firmware features were successfully adopted in other products.
 ###### So ... stay tuned.
 More to come.
 ***